A Report On The State Of India’s Girls

 90% of abandoned children in India are girls who were discarded by their parents who did not want daughters.
 There are about 10 million abandoned girls in India.

-- Up to 5 years of age, girls in India have a 40% higher mortality rate than boys the same age.
-Studies conclude that this is because the parents deliberately starve them or don’t give them medical care when they need it, because they don’t think a girl is worth it!
+• Up to 5 years of age, girls in India have a 75% higher mortality rate than boys the same age.
+Studies conclude that this is because girls are subjected to lethal domestic violence that boys are not.
+Also, the parents deliberately starve them or don’t give them medical care when they need it, because they don’t think a girl is worth it!
 Due to chronic malnutrition about 90% of girls in India are anemic.

 LISTED BELOW ARE SOME OF THE RELEVANT POSTS FROM OUR BLOG.
-JUST CLICK ON THE LINK.
+CLICK ON THE LINKS.

 When Cultures Give Parents The Right To Trash Their Daughters: Dimple’s Story